Terrorism in Germany: Islamic terrorism

 In the 2015–2020 time span, there were 9 Islamic terrorist attacks and thwarted terrorist plots where at least one of the perpetrators had entered Germany as an asylum seeker during the European migrant crisis.
 The Islamic terrorists entered Germany either without identity documents or with falsified documents.
 The number of discovered plots began to decline in 2017.
 In 2020 German authorities noted that the majority of the asylum seekers entered Germany without identification papers during the crisis and security agencies considered unregulated immigration as problematic from a security aspect.
 Between 2020 and May 2025, 9 terrorist attacks classified as Islamist took place, including the 2020 Dresden stabbing and the 2024 Solingen stabbings.
 These attacks typically used knives and vehicles; attackers were increasingly young and radicalized online, especially as a result of the Gaza war, and typically acted alone without formal membership of terrorist groups such as Islamic State.

 Thwarted islamist terror attacks

 In December 2019, German authorities reported to have thwarted ten Islamic terrorist plots since the 2016 Berlin truck attack, including one in Cologne in 2018.
 Between 2020 and 2025, 20 Islamic terrorist attacks were publicly reported as being prevented by German authorities.

+2025 Christmas market arrests

+In December 2025, five men were arrested in Germany on suspicion of plotting a vehicle attack on a Christmas market in southern Bavarian state, with authorities suspecting an"Islamist motive".
+The suspects included three Moroccans, an Egyptian, and a Syrian, who were detained over the plan.
+Prosecutors stated that the 56 year old Egyptian, reportedly an imam, had called for a vehicle attack "with the aim of killing or injuring as many people as possible," while the Moroccan men, aged 30, 28, and 22, allegedly agreed to carry out the attack.
+The 37-year-old Syrian was accused of encouraging the others in their planned actions.
+Officials did not disclose the intended date or exact target but believed the planned attack was in the Dingolfing-Landau area, northeast of Munich.
+Bavarian Interior Minister Joachim Herrmann praised the "excellent cooperation between our security services" for preventing a potentially Islamist-motivated attack.